ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/member-injection/collections.md

 [!code-csharp[CustomCollection.cs](../../../../../test/Rezolver.Tests.Examples/Types/CustomCollection.cs#example)]

-And then we have a generic type which has one of these as a member:
+And then we have a generic type which has one of these as a member and which, by default, always adds a default instance of type `T` to that collection (so all our tests will verify that this item is still present after injecting):

 [!code-csharp[HasCustomCollection.cs](../../../../../test/Rezolver.Tests.Examples/Types/HasCustomCollection.cs#example)]